HR in the UK

 Manchester Airport is around 30 minute’s drive from the city centre and even less by train.
 Piccadilly and Victoria are the main train stations in Manchester, serving destinations in the rest of the UK.
 From these stations, it’s possible to use the city’s Metrolink tram network to get around the rest of Manchester.

-FMP’s UK Payroll and HR Solutions
+IRIS FMP’s UK Payroll and HR Solutions

-FMP Global are the international payroll and HR partners you’ve been searching for.
+IRIS FMP are the international payroll and HR partners you’ve been searching for.
 Whether you’re looking for payroll and hr support in London, Edinburgh or Belfast, our in country team will help.
 Our priority is always ensuring your business remains compliant in line with the country’s legislation, so you can get on with the day-to-day.
 Our services include:

 - UK Employment Contracts